LispCookbook/cl-cookbook/debugging.md

 our local computer's port 4006 (swanks only accepts connections from localhost).

-We connect to the running swank with `M-x slime-connect`, typing in port 4006.
+We connect to the running Swank with `M-x slime-connect`, choosing localhost for the host and port 4006.

 We can write new code: